William-Thomas-Andrews/Directed-Research-HPC/04-gpu/README.md

 # GPU Computing and CUDA Programming

 ## Abstract
 This project investigates GPU acceleration techniques using CUDA to harness the massive parallel processing power of graphics processing units.
 Building upon previous optimizations in **02-simd** and **03-multicore**, I explore how GPU architecture can dramatically accelerate computationally intensive operations.
+Kernel concepts and implementations are used from [https://siboehm.com/articles/22/CUDA-MMM](https://siboehm.com/articles/22/CUDA-MMM).

 ---